-Compounding is generally a practice in which a licensed pharmacist, a licensed physician, or, in the case of an outsourcing facility, a person under the supervision of a licensed pharmacist, combines, mixes, or alters ingredients of a drug to create a medication tailored to the needs of an individual patient.
-Although compounded drugs can serve an important medical need for certain patients, they also present a risk to patients.
-FDA’s compounding program aims to protect patients from unsafe, ineffective, and poor quality compounded drugs, while preserving access to lawfully-marketed compounded drugs for patients who have a medical need for them.
+Although compounding may occur in different settings, it is most commonly done in pharmacies.
+Compounding in general is a practice where a licensed pharmacist, a licensed physician, or in the case of an outsourcing facility, a person under the direct supervision of a licensed pharmacist, combines, mixes, or alters the ingredients of a drug to create a sterile or non-sterile preparation tailored to the needs of individual patients.